-Age enda Items Whether approved Approval of financial statements No. 1 Approval of the 57th financial statements Approved as proposed No. 2-1 Addition of a new business purposes Approved as proposed Some amendment of the Articles of Incorporation No. 2-2 Improvement of quarterly dividend payments Approved as proposed No. 2-3 Supplementary provisions (Mar.
-20, 2025) Approved as proposed No. 3-1-1 Appointment of an independent Director (Suyi Kim) Approved as proposed No. 3-1-2 Appointment of an independent Director (Jim Myong Doh) Approved as proposed Appointment of directors No. 3-1-3 Appointment of an independent Director (Benjamin Tan) Approved as proposed No. 3-2-1 Appointment of an internal director (Euisun Chung) Approved as proposed No. 3-2-2 Appointment of an internal director (Eunsook Jin) Approved as proposed Appointment of an Audit No. 4-1 Appointment of an Audit Committee Member (Suyi Kim) Approved as proposed Committee member No. 4-2 Appointment of an Audit Committee Member (Jim Myong Doh) Approved as proposed Approval of ceiling amount of director's compensation No. 5 Approval of ceiling amount of director's compensation Approved as proposed
+Agenda Items Whether approved Approval of financial statements No. 1 Approval of the 57th financial statements Approved as propose Some amendment of the Articles of Incorporation No. 2-1 Addition of a new business purposes Approved as propose No. 2-2 Improvement of quarterly dividend payments Approved as propose No. 2-3 Supplementary provisions (Mar.
+20, 2025) Approved as propose Appointment of directors No. 3-1-1 Appointment of an independent Director (Suyi Kim) Approved as propose No. 3-1-2 Appointment of an independent Director (Jim Myong Doh) Approved as propose No. 3-1-3 Appointment of an independent Director (Benjamin Tan) Approved as propose No. 3-2-1 Appointment of an internal director (Euisun Chung) Approved as propose No. 3-2-2 Appointment of an internal director (Eunsook Jin) Approved as propose Appointment of an Audit Committee member No.4-1 Appointment of an Audit Committee Member (Suyi Kim) Approved as propose No. 4-2 Appointment of an Audit Committee Member (Jim Myong Doh) Approved as propose Approval of ceiling amount of director's compensation No. 5 Approval of ceiling amount of director's compensation Approved as propose